kvdmolen/onefileapi/readme.md

 # Onefileapi

-A simple CRUD REST API based on file document store.
+A simple CRUD REST API based on file document store for PHP.
 No dependencies.

+No database required, all data is stored in one single JSON file.

 ## Usage